The court will only grant a fee waiver if:

 This is a blank affidavit for fee waiver that you can download and fill in: Blank Affidavit for Fee Waiver

-This is a sample affidavit for fee waiver that you can look at as an example: Sample Affidavit for Fee Waiver
+This is an example affidavit for fee waiver that you can use as a guide: Example Affidavit for Fee Waiver